 The provincially-approved curriculum has been designed to develop the aptitudes, knowledge and skills needed to work with, and support children and youth with special needs during their educational experience.
 Through a carefully designed program of studies that combines theory and hands-on practice in school-based field placements, candidates prepare to work with teachers, and other professionals in meeting a wide-range of exceptional student needs.

 Courses in this program cost approximately $400 to $550 each.
-Textbooks are extra.
+Textbooks are an extra cost.

 Admission and Registration

 - Application must be submitted, with your official transcript, through the OCAS - Ontario College Application Service (opens in new window).

 - Applicants are asked to select only one option (full-time or part-time) when applying.
 If accepted, you will receive an offer to only one option if you applied for both.
 Your status (part-time or full-time) will be determined when registering for your courses each semester.
 Students can switch between full-time and part-time status throughout the duration of their studies.

 Intakes are available in the Fall (September), Winter (January), and Spring (May).

 - Ontario Secondary School Diploma (OSSD) OR equivalent (Mohawk Academic Upgrading, GED) OR Mature Student Status (19 years of age or older)

 - A pass in Grade 12 English, C or U or equivalent

 OSAP funding may be available.
 Learn more about Financial Assistance Options for Continuing Education Students.